thecodepapaya/online_restaurant_menu/README.md

-# Google Play payment demo
+# Online Restaurant Menu demo

 A Flutter project to replicate an online restaurant menu.